-The Flow of Provocative Information on TikTok during the Disasters in Sibolga, Padang, and Aceh: A Netnographic Study from a Digital Communication Perspective
+Provocative Information Flows on TikTok During Disaster Events in Sibolga, Padang, and Aceh: A Netnographic Study from the Perspective of Digital Communication

 DOI: